butchmarshall/jive_add_ons/README.md

 Release Notes
 ============

+**0.0.6**
+ - Extracted `JiveAddOns::AddOn` ActiveRecord functionality into a the separate gem [Jive::AddOn](https://github.com/butchmarshall/ruby-jive-add_on) and now uses interface Jive::AddOn::Model

 **0.0.4**
  - Whitelist/blacklist functionality for add-on names
  - Removed jive_os_apps integration - people should be able to make this choice themselves